Thursday 1st January 2026 7.30pm . On this Virtual Walk we look at how London has celebrated the New Year over the past 2000 years.

 1990 British Prime Minister Mrs Thatcher resigned.

 On the 10th April 2023, Heritage England announced on its webpage, that they had listed a Bank which contained the world’s first ATM Machine.
-Barclays Bank chose its Enfield Branch for this honour which opened on 27th June 1967.
-Above, you will see local celebrity, Reg Varney (in hat), a star of a very popular and ‘corny’ sitcom called ‘On the Buses.’ opening the new machine.
+On 27th June 1967 Barclays Bank open the first ATM at its Enfield Branch in London.
+Above, you will see local celebrity, Reg Varney (in hat), a star of a very popular and ‘corny’ sitcom called ‘On the Buses‘ opening the new machine.
 It miraculously delivered a £10 note without any human intervention, and offered access to money after banking hours.

 1967 Ten pound note

-Barclay’s had previously launched the UK’s first credit card, and selected Enfield to be the place where they launched an automatic machine to dispense money – nicknamed ‘money machines’ in the UK.
+Barclay’s had previously launched the UK’s first credit card, and selected Enfield to be the place where they launched an automatic machine to dispense money.
+They are nicknamed ‘money machines’ in the UK.
 The customer was issued a ‘punched card’ and had to enter a PIN for the magic to be initiated.
 Barclays were developing the idea of a magnetic strip on a card at the same time.

 Google Street View image of the Enfield Barclays Bank (screenprinted 15/07/23)